SallyFroMilan/Intermediate-HTML-and-CSS/Emmet/README.md

-## Emmet — the essential toolkit for web-developers
+## EMMET — the essential toolkit for web-developers

 Built into *VS Code* is a plugin that helps you write **HTML and CSS more efficiently** by providing a bunch of clever **shortcuts**.